-Employee contributions for AVCs are accounted for on the accruals basis in the payroll month to which they relate.
+Additional voluntary contributions from members are accounted for, on the accruals basis, in the month deducted from payroll.

 b) Benefits

 Where members can choose whether to take their benefits as a full pension or a lump sum with reduced pension, retirement benefits are accounted for on the accruals basis on the later of the date of retirement and the date the option is exercised.